Lazloian/STM32Tutorial/PWMandServo/README.md

 To enable timer 4, look under the Timers section and click on TIM4.
 Each timer may have multiple channels on different pins.
 Timer 4 has 4 channels, enable the channels on the pins you would like to use for PWM output.
-Also click the box next to Inernal Clock. **THIS IS VERY IMPORTANT**
+Also click the box next to **Inernal Clock** so that the timer uses the internal clock. **THIS IS VERY IMPORTANT** Leave the other options and channels that you do not want to use disabled.

+The next step is to set the presacler and counter period for the timer to get the PWM frequency that you want.
+In this example, a servo will be controlled using PWM.
+A servo needs a frequency of 50 Hz for input.
+The frequency of the PWM signal is determined by the equation `PWM frequency = (Timer Frequency) / ((Prescaler + 1) * (Counter Period + 1)`.